How to Create a Vacation Calendar in Excel – 8 Steps

 Formula to calculate total vacation days

-• Use similar formulas for the rest of the 11 months, just change the month’s defined names.
+• Use similar formulas for the other 11 months, changing the name of the months.

 Counting total vacation days for 12 months separately